pjakiela/ECON523/exercises/E5-TWFE.md

 32|Namibia|2013

 The data set contains 15 countries, but only 13 distinct "timing groups" - since Kenya and Rwanda both eliminated primary school fees in 2003, while Benin and Lesotho both eliminated fees in 2006.
+The variable `treatment` is equal to 1 for country-years (i.e. observations in the data set) that occur after the elimination of primary school fees, and equal to 0 otherwise.

-Start by familiarizing yourself with the data set.
-What are the first and last years included in the sample?
 Which countries eliminated school fees in the 1990s?
 How many countries eliminated primary school fees after 2010?

-We are going to be looking at the outcome variable `gross_enroll`, but this variable is missing for some country-years.
+We are going to be looking at the outcome variable `primary`, but this variable is missing for some country-years.
 How many?
-Go ahead and drop those observations to make your life easier.
+Add a line to your do file that drops those observations to make your life easier.

 <br>